kontentbuzdygan/event-app-frontend/README.md

 Branches related to tickets from the issue tracker should be named `username/ticket-id`, e.g. `john-doe/eve-123`.

 1. When publishing a branch, open a PR for it, self-assign it and mark it as `draft`.
+2. Try to push 📤 as often as possible and rebase your branch as often as possible.
-2. When your changes are complete and your PR passes all CI checks ✅, remove the `draft` label and request a review 👀.
+3. When your changes are complete and your PR passes all CI checks ✅, remove the `draft` label and request a review 👀.
-3. After getting an approval ✅, feel free to squash 🫂 and merge 📥
+4. After getting an approval ✅, remember to rebase your branch and feel free to squash 🫂 and merge 📥.
-4. 🤑 💸 💰 📈
+5. 🤑 💸 💰 📈

+❕ **Note:** As a reviewer, make sure to always have the latest state of the branch checked out.
+Ideally you should do basic manual testing before approving changes.